top of page

 2. Changed the Login Page

 Our feedback let us know that the home page was not that intuitive and confused our users.
-We decided to make it more course like by adding an: assignments, grades, instructor bio pages, and a messaging feature.
+I decided to make it more course like by adding the following pages: courses, assignments, grades, resources, messaging, and instructor bio.

 old main homepage.png